T-elahi/Customer-_Retention_PwC_Internship/README.md

 •	Customers who left within the last month
 •	Services each customer has signed up for: phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 •	Customer account information: how long as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical
-•	Demographic info about customers – gender, age range, and if they have partners and dependents.
+•	Demographic info about customers – gender, age range, and if they have partners and dependents

 Looking forward to hearing from you.
 Best regards,
 Janet

-**Task Information:**
+**Task Information**

 Your colleague, the engagement partner, asks you to do the following tasks: